Configuration

 After adding the Color Chips plugin to your Expressive Code config as shown in the set-up guide, no further configuration is required.

-If you want to customize the appearance of the color chips, you can use style overrides.
+If you want to customize the behaviour of the plugin, you can pass options to pluginColorChips() and use Expressive Code’s style overrides.

 Styling